Teaching and Research Collections Policy

 4.3 Stock reviews

-The library makes the best use of its space by regularly reviewing its collections.
-Through the review process the library ensures the currency and relevance of its materials to the University’s teaching, learning and research strategy.
+The Library makes the best use of its space by regularly reviewing its collections.
+Through the review process the Library ensures the currency and relevance of its materials to the University’s teaching, learning and research strategy:

-• The documents, microfilm and video collections are reviewed periodically; stock may be withdrawn or transferred.
+- The documents, microfilm and video collections are reviewed periodically; stock may be withdrawn or transferred.

-• The Main and Short loan collection is systematically reviewed.
+- The Main collection is systematically reviewed.

-• Usage of journal subscriptions and other online resources are reviewed on an on-going basis to ensure that they meet the teaching and research needs of the University.
+- Usage of journal subscriptions and other online resources are reviewed on an on-going basis to ensure that they meet the teaching and research needs of the University.
 Any decision to cancel a title is made after liaison with academic departments, and takes into account a number of factors, including usage statistics, inclusion in the journal of articles by Sussex researchers, and evidence of use for teaching.

-• Additionally, Journals which are available online may be withdrawn from stock as part of core journal reviews in close consultation with the library representative.
+- Additionally, journals which are available online may be withdrawn from stock as part of core journal reviews in close consultation with the Library representative.

 5. Stock withdrawal and retention